WordPress/wp20-book/Content/BB-Chapter-3-Plugging-into-plugins.md

 At the same time, plugins allowed WordPress developers to keep WordPress core to a practical size and level of complexity without limiting creativity.
 Instead of shoehorning every great feature into the core functionality, they could add myriad plugins to satisfy a wide range of needs and wants.

-The plugin repository launched in 2005 as a place to host and work on code.
+The plugin repository was launched in 2005 as a place to host and work on code.
 Users could browse an alphabetical list of plugins but could not search.
 With no agreed-upon system for naming plugins, it was impossible to predict what a particular plugin or type of plugin might be named.
 The repository quickly grew unwieldy.

 The plugin directory, a place for users to find the plugins they needed, was launched in 2007.
 The directory finally made it possible to search for a specific plugin or type.